encs-humanoid/devops/README.md

 ##### 1) Install the Desktop version of Ubuntu 12.04 LTS, x86_64 either as a virtual machine or on your physical computer.

 <a href="http://releases.ubuntu.com/12.04/">Images are available here</a>.
+You will want <em>64-bit PC (AMD64) desktop CD</em>.
 Note that you will likely get a popup message inviting you to upgrade your system to Ubuntu 14 LTS 'Trusty Tahr', and that you should choose <em>"Don't Upgrade"</em>.
 If you need help installing Ubuntu, you are welcome to consult Mark Whelan at a meeting.

 ##### 2) Within your running version of Ubuntu, install the full verion of ROS Hydro.